The tech industry is very prone to change. This includes the thriving SaaS sector. The latest development in the industry has been Vertical SaaS.

 - They are now achieving higher valuations than horizontal SaaS.
 The median vertically-focused public SaaS comp is trading at 6.8x revenue.
 This is as compared to 3.8x for horizontal SaaS.
 This is based on representative companies’ index.

 - Companies can adapt to their user-base demands more quickly.
 They can develop tailored features for a specific industry.
-Ultimately, this flexibility translates into decreased churn.
+Ultimately, this flexibility translates into the decreased churn.
 It leads to further upsell opportunities with its current customer base.

 Challenges of Vertical SaaS